• Skip to primary navigation

 Leftover White Beans and Ham can be kept in the fridge for up to a week and will even become more flavorful the day after you first cook them.
 They reheat easily in the microwave or on the stovetop.
 You can also store them in the freezer for up to 2 or 3 months.
 The key to maintaining their quality in the refrigerator or the freezer is storing them in airtight containers.

-Smoked ham gives an extra dimension of the smoky flavor (also why I use smoked bacon).
+Smoked ham provides the extra dimension of smoky flavor (also why I use smoked bacon).
 This is a perfect fit for any leftover baked or smoked ham that you have.
 If I don’t have leftover ham, use smoked ham shanks, which are very flavorful and meaty.
-If a portion of ham bone is available, stick that in there too.
+If a portion of ham bone is available, stick that in there, too.
 However, if you cannot find suitable smoked ham, a good substitution is smoked pork sausage or andouille.

 Calories: 301kcal | Carbohydrates: 40g | Protein: 20g | Fat: 8g | Saturated Fat: 2g | Cholesterol: 23mg | Sodium: 742mg | Potassium: 888mg | Fiber: 15g | Sugar: 5g | Vitamin A: 580IU | Vitamin C: 16mg | Calcium: 104mg | Iron: 4mg